keajs/kea/README.md

 })
 ```

-Scenes are combined in routes:
+Combine all your scenes with routes:

 ```js
 import { combineScenesAndRoutes } from 'kea-logic'